Games-of-Threads/TESTEX2-Emmely/README.md

 In Agile we strive as much as possible for transparency and communication.

-3. Have A System To Capture Metrics So You Can Improve Your Processes "Quantifiable Metrics allows you to judge how effective and efficient the code review precess is for you team."
+(3).
+Have A System To Capture Metrics So You Can Improve Your Processes

+*"Quantifiable Metrics allows you to judge how effective and efficient the code review precess is for you team."*

-The metrics should be something that could be measured.
+The metrics should be something that could be measured in a indisputable way.
+It's important because we want to know that the time we put into a process adds value.
 Our goal is to deliver good quality software.
-Lesser issue reports from customer could be such a metrics
+Lesser issue reports from customer could be such a metrics to messure that.